 Gliding Leg Curl

-The stiff-leg deadlift looks nothing like the leg curl, but it is actually an effective way to train the hamstrings.
+The barbell stiff-leg deadlift looks nothing like the leg curl, but it is actually an effective way to train the hamstrings.

 Because the hamstrings cross two joints, you can train them with exercises like the stiff-legged deadlift (which involves hip extension) and the leg curl (which involves knee flexion) .

-Although the Romanian deadlift and stiff-legged deadlift look very similar, there are some important differences between the two.
+Although the barbell Romanian deadlift and stiff-legged deadlift look very similar, there are some important differences between the two.

-The Romanian deadlift is initiated with a backward movement of the hips, whereas the stiff-legged deadlift involves more of a forward bend.
+From the starting position, the Romanian deadlift is initiated with a backward movement of the hips, whereas the stiff-legged deadlift involves more of a forward bend.

 With the stiff-legged deadlift, the bar comes down closer to the ground, while the Romanian deadlift stops roughly at the midpoint of the shin (or the point where you reach the end of your hamstring flexibility).